lucycheffins836/baboon-gnar-edge/README.md

 ## Citation

 If referencing this work, please cite:
 Lucy Cheffins.
-[2026].
+(2026).
 "Predicting Interactions within a Primate Social Network: An Extension of the GNAR-edge Model".
-[University of Oxford].
+University of Oxford.